-This Wasn’t Suppose To Happen: ETF Converts to Mutual Fund
+This Wasn’t Supposed To Happen: ETF Converts to Mutual Fund

 Pax World launched the Pax MSCI EAFE ESG Index ETF (EAPS) in January 2011, and March 21, 2014 was its last of trading.
 When ETFs close, the asset base is typically very small and very few shareholders are affected.
 In the case of EAPS, assets were north of $64 million.
 Additionally, Pax World decided not to liquidate this ETF after closing and delisting.
 Instead, the ETF is converting into an old-fashioned traditional open-ended mutual fund.
 Probably not something investors buying an ETF would expect.